 Software Engineer Salary in the UK

-According to Indeed, the average Software Engineer salary in the UK is around £50,000.
-The figure is above the average pay for full-time employees of £34,963(opens new window), according to the most recent annual survey from the Office of National Statistics (ONS).
+According to Glassdoor, the average Software Engineer salary in the UK is around £46,000.
+The figure is above the median gross pay for all full-time employees of £37,430(opens new window) (ONS).

 Many factors influence a Software Engineer’s salary, including experience level, skills, location and role.
 And the data reported varies by sources.
 But here’s what you may earn as a Software Engineer in the UK: